Skip to content

 Steps to Prepare Your Git Repo with Application Source Code

-To get started, create a new Git repository and add a Dockerfile to specify the base image i.e. dukegcb/openshift-shiny-verse:4.1.2, additional package requirements, and the location of your Shiny application code.
+Always remember the Dockerfile needs to specify the base image i.e. dukegcb/openshift-shiny-verse:4.1.2, additional package requirements, and the location of your Shiny application code under src directory.

-For example, if your app is under the src directory and has no additional requirements, your Dockerfile should look like this:
+For example, if your app is located in the src directory and requires the here package (you can comment it out if no additional packages are needed), your Dockerfile should look like this:

 FROM dukegcb/openshift-shiny-verse:4.1.2